-Emergency Food Provision for Children and Families During the COVID-19 Pandemic
+Emergency Food Provision for Children & Families During the COVID-19 Pandemic

 COVID-19 Poses a Threat to Food Security

 Low-income households face a higher risk of food insecurity during the COVID-19 pandemic, especially families relying on food assistance programs.

 Researchers at Case Western Reserve University, Cleveland State University, Colorado State University, Michigan State University, Ohio State University, the Sustainable Food Center, University at Albany and the UTHealth School of Public Health in Austin studied the effectiveness of emergency food provisions in five cities during the pandemic.

 The results were published in an Applied Economic Perspectives and Policy article, “Emergency Food Provision for Children and Families during the COVID-19 Pandemic: Examples from Five US Cities.”
 Researchers found that the success of local programs depends on cross-sector collaboration, adaptable supply chains and addressing gaps in service to increased risk populations.